dome9/cloud-bots/bots/Bots.md

 with the instance id from the source instance.
 Limitations: This will not work on Instance Store volumes.
 Only EBS

+## ec2\_detach\_instance\_role

+What it does: Detach an instance role from an EC2 instance.
+Usage: AUTO: ec2_detach_instance_role
+Sample GSL: cloudtrail where event.name='AddRoleToInstanceProfile' and event.status='Success'
+Limitations: none

 ## ec2\_release\_eips

 What it does: Disassociates and releases all EIPs on an instance